-Toxins also create abnormal hormone responses in the body.
+Hormone signals need to able to go In and Out of Cells as needed, so toxins also create abnormal hormone responses in the body.
 Hormones regulate your various body functions by traveling through the bloodstream to vital areas of the body.
-However toxins interfere with that process since organs and systems throughout the body involved in producing and distributing hormones are not as able to work like they should because their cell membranes are rigid/stiff.
+However toxins interfere with that process since organs and systems throughout the body involved in producing and distributing hormones are not as able to work like they should because all cell membranes are rigid/stiff.

 Unfortunately, laboratory tests cannot diagnose hormone problems, because tests only measure the level of hormones in vein blood.
-Vein blood is “after” the cells have taken hormones, nutrients, oxygen, etc. they are able to use or need.
-At the same time cells dump their waste products into the veins.
+Vein blood contains the natural waste products of cells along with hormones, nutrients, oxygen, etc. that couldn’t get into the cells, see Why Blood Tests Cannot Reflect What is Happening at a Cellular Level.

 Also hormones are very dependent upon nutrients such as Vitamin D, which is actually more a hormone than it is a vitamin.
-However, in order for vitamin D to work in the body, there must also be enough vitamin A, and an equal ratios of omega 3 to omega 6 essential fattys acids along with other good fats.
+However, in order for vitamin D to work in the body, there must also be enough vitamin A, and an equal ratios of omega 3 to omega 6 essential fatty acids, along with other natural fats.

 - For women this causes pre-menstrual syndrome (PMS), hot flashes, headaches, night sweats, increased irritability, depression, vaginal dryness, painful periods, fibroids, ovarian cysts, decreased sex drive, etc. It can also interfere with the normal feedback mechanisms of the hypothalamus and pituitary (hormone regulating organs in the head) causing an imbalance in natural menstruation cycles.
 More often than not, ovulation may not occur at all.